onbloc/gnoland-tutorials/docs/environment-setup/build-the-local-testnet.md

-# Build the Local Testnet
+# Deploy the Local Testnet

 ## Prerequisites